eliasramos/eliasramos/README.md

 # 👋 Elias Ramos

-**Senior Software Engineer • CTO na [Petiser](https://petiser.com.br) • Founder na [Cattive](https://cattive.me)**
+**Senior Software Engineer • CTO at [Petiser](https://petiser.com.br) • Founder at [Cattive](https://cattive.me)**
-Especialista em automação, arquitetura de sistemas e integrações orientadas a dados.
+Specialist in automation, system architecture, and data-driven integrations.

-### 🧭 sobre mim
+### 🧭 about me
-Desenho e implemento sistemas que conectam ERPs, CRMs e camadas de dados para transformar operações em **processos inteligentes e resilientes**.
+I design and implement systems that connect ERPs, CRMs, and data layers to transform operations into **intelligent and resilient processes**.
-Foco em autonomia, consistência e simplicidade arquitetural.
+I focus on autonomy, consistency, and architectural simplicity.

-> “Automatize o que é repetitivo, otimize o que é essencial e entenda o que é humano.”
+> “Automate what’s repetitive, optimize what’s essential, and understand what’s human.”

 <p align="center">